 To start the cushion, I created an applique deer on my white fabric panel.
-If you’re confident with applique, you’ll know what you’re doing here!
-If this is something new to you, it’s a very easy technique to master.
-I have created a separate tutorial all about the basics of appliqué just to support this project.
-You can read all about it HERE.
-You can also save and print this FREE ‘Little Deer’ template to use.
+If you’re confident with appliqué, you’ll know what you’re doing here!
+If this is something new to you, it’s a very easy technique to mater.
+I have created a separate tutorial on Appliqué for Beginners that outlines exactly what to do.
+And here’s the free ‘Little Deer’ template to save and print.

 As a quick refresher, you can follow the diagram for applique below;

-1. Trace your applique template onto the paper side of your vliesofix or easy fix, and cut around it
+1. Trace your appliqué template onto the paper side of your vliesofix or heat’n’bond, and cut around it.

-6. Position your deer on the right side of your fabric and iron it into place
+6. Centre your deer on the right side (the front) of your fabric and iron it into place.

-I laid out two charm squares (5 inch) to add to the side of my deer applique.
-After sewing them together with the overlocker, and ironing them flat, I then pieced them together with the deer applique.
-Now, I realise overlocking (or serging) isn’t the best way to patchwork!
-But it’s great if you’re working with pieces that aren’t too small.
-And it’s also handy for projects that will be laundered regularly.
+I laid out two charm squares (5″ or 12.5cm) to add to the side of my deer appliqué.
+After sewing them together and ironing them flat, I then pieced them together with the deer appliqué.

 After trimming the overhang away, I covered my main seam with some cheery red ric rac.